 This strategic overhaul of the curriculum to refocus on the whole child stems from the district’s larger initiative of painting a Portrait of a Graduate.
 CCS worked with more than 150 internal and external stakeholders with diverse perspectives to identify six key attributes.
 These attributes: Adaptability, Communication, Creativity, Critical Thinking, Global Empathy, and Technology, aim to prepare students for life beyond the classroom.

-CCS has also identified four strategic priorities, each with individual goals and objectives, that will guide the various teams and stakeholders over the next five years to support the district’s integration of traditional academic learning and the arts, mission, vision, and Portrait of a Graduate.
+CCS has also identified four strategic priorities, each with individual goals and objectives, that will guide the various teams and stakeholders over the next five years.
+This effort is made to support the district’s integration of traditional academic learning and the arts, mission, vision, and Portrait of a Graduate.

 Dr. Hill with district HS band directors and some Board Members at Marching Band Festival.